-Any individual who completes an annual COI declaration must complete training.
+Any individual who completes an annual COI disclosure form must complete training.
 Those required to complete an annual form and therefore training are:

 Courtesy Faculty: If a Courtesy faculty member's primary employment is with an institution of higher education or a government agency, they may have completed a COI-specific training through their primary employer that could count toward OSU's COI training requirement.
-Contact the COI office at COI@oregonstate.edu to see if it qualifies.
+Contact the RCOI Program Office at COI@oregonstate.edu to see if it qualifies.

-Investigators proposing for or recieving funding from a Public Health Service (PHS) agency (see PHS agencies) must complete training every four years, when OSU revises its COI policy, when investigators are new to OSU, and when investigators are found to be non-compliant with OSU policy or COI management.
-All other individuals complete the training once, unless otherwise requested by the COI Officer.
+Investigators proposing for or receiving funding from a Public Health Service (PHS) agency (see PHS agencies) must complete training every four years, when OSU revises its COI policy, when investigators are new to OSU, and when investigators are found to be non-compliant with OSU policy or COI management.
+All other individuals complete the training once, unless otherwise requested by the RCOI Officer.

 OSU facilitates the completion of COI training through the CITI (pronounced "city") training module.
 CITI is also used by the IRB and IACUC for their respective training requirements.
 There are three modules that need to be completed for COI training.
 Modules consist of material to read and a quiz.
 To complete the training, 100% of the quiz questions must be answered correctly (quizzes may be re-taken).
 How to access the training modules depends on whether you have completed CITI modules in other areas (human subjects research, animal subjects research or responsible conduct of research).

 Contact the COI office with any questions about completing CITI training: COI@oregonstate.edu or 541-737-4692.